 The energy research consortium credit allows taxpayers who might not be able to claim the R&D tax credit to take advantage of the flat 20 percent credit for payments made to qualified institutions.
 Taxpayers wanting to claim this credit should segregate these costs and examine them thoroughly to effectively substantiate a claim for the credit.
 BKD’s R&D Tax Credit Services consultants can help your organization perform an analysis of payments made to qualified energy consortia.

-For more information, contact Patrick or your trusted BKD advisor.
+For more information, contact Ashley or your trusted BKD advisor.